davidmeijer/catan/README.md

 A small browser implementation of a Catan-like game with a basic bot AI.

-Includes a very special custom win sound!
+Includes very special custom win and lose sounds!

 ## Requirements
 - Node.js 18+ (or 20+ recommended)